We respect our clients’ confidentiality and only release information about you in accordance with state and federal laws.

 - Research.
-Under certain circumstances, the Institute may use and disclose health information for research.
+Under certain circumstances, The Family Institute may use and disclose health information for research.
 Before we do so, the project will go through a special approval process that includes a consent form for clients to sign if they are included in the research study.
-Even without the special approval, however, the Institute may permit researchers affiliated with the Institute to look at non-identifying information to help them plan research projects.
+Even without the special approval, however, The Family Institute may permit researchers affiliated with The Family Institute to look at non-identifying information to help them plan research projects.

 - Fundraising Activities.
-The Institute may use certain client demographic information—such as your name and address—to contact you about fundraising.
-The Institute regularly seeks contributions from the general public to support our charitable and educational programs such as free care for children and families in low-income communities, a reduced-fee clinic, student scholarships, and research projects.
-If you do not wish to be contacted about fundraising, send a written request to the Privacy Officer of The Family Institute, 618 Library Place, Evanston, IL 60201
+The Family Institute may use certain client demographic information — such as your name and address — to contact you about fundraising.
+The Family Institute regularly seeks contributions from the general public to support our charitable and educational programs such as free care for children and families in low-income communities, a reduced-fee clinic, student scholarships, and research projects.
+If you do not wish to be contacted about fundraising, send a written request to the Privacy Officer of The Family Institute, 618 Library Place, Evanston, IL 60201.

 - Scheduling Appointments.
-The Institute may use your phone number to call you and leave messages to schedule or remind you of appointments.
+The Family Institute may use your phone number to call you to schedule or remind you of appointments.
 Messages may be left with your consent.